neurostuff/meta-analysis-book/content/tutorials.md

 ```

 For the rest, Neurosynth Compose provides an interface to add/edit coordinates.
-Dr. Lytical can either directly add the coordinates on the website or she can upload a csv file with extracted coordinates.
+Dr. Lytical can directly add the coordinates on the website, by copy/pasting the
+coordinates into the platform.
+It's often easiest to copy/paste the table into google sheets first,
+and then select the coordinates to paste into Neurosynth Compose.

 ```{figure} ./figures/add_coordinates.png